Mangalje/Carry-Look-Ahead-Adder-module-Design-and-Verification-using-Verilog-HDL/README.md

-# Carry-Look-Ahead-Adder-module-Design-and-Verification-using-Verilog-HDL
+# Carry_Look_Ahead_Adder
-Implemented a 4-bit Carry Lookahead Adder (CLA) module in Verilog, utilizing carry lookahead logic with Generate and Propagate signals to enhance the speed of arithmetic operations.
-Developed a detailed Testbench to verify the 4-bit CLA module’s functionality across diverse input scenarios, ensuring accurate results for both sum and carry outputs
+Implemented a N-bit CLA module in Verilog, focusing on carry lookahead logic for high-speed arithmetic operations.Developed a detailed testbench to ensure functionality across various input scenarios and achieved accurate results for sum and carry outputs